goszpeti/conan_explorer/README.md

 - search for references in selected remotes
 - show all existing packages for a reference and their infos
 - install package directly via right-click menu

+Conan Config
+- view and edit your profiles
+- view and edit your remotes - with multilogin to the same arifactory server for multiple remotes
+- see the most important paths and config at one glance

 ## How to install?